BrainAnnex/brain-annex/README.md

 * **Vue2.js** has expanded to take on a full role, replacing the old vanilla-JavaScript parts

 This major new release is currently in a **late Beta stage**.
-Released to open source on Dec.
+First released to open source on Dec.
 12, 2021

 **[Change Log](https://brainannex.org/viewer.php?ac=2&cat=14)**